firecmsco/firecms/README.md

 The goal of this CMS is to generate collection and form views that bind nicely to the Firestore collection/document model.
-We have built in many basic (and not so basic) use cases; but FireCMS is build with extensibility in mind, so it is easy to create your custom form fields, or your complete views.
+We have built in many basic (and not so basic) use cases; but FireCMS is built with extensibility in mind, so it is easy to create your custom form fields, or your complete views.

 Note that this is a full application, with routing enabled and not a simple